holoviz/lumen/doc/getting_started/core_concepts.md

 ### Sources as variables

 In addition to the `variables` section, in which you can create arbitrary types of variables, you can also refer to sources with a similar syntax.
-In some scenarios you might want to refer to a `Source`, a table on a `Source` or a field on a table from elsewhere in the yaml specification.
+In some scenarios you might want to refer to a [Source](lumen.sources.base.Source), a table on a [Source](lumen.sources.base.Source) or a field on a table from elsewhere in the yaml specification.

-As an example you may have local CSV file which contains a column of URLs to monitor and feed that information to a `WebsiteSource` which reports whether those URLs are live.
+As an example you may have local CSV file which contains a column of URLs to monitor and feed that information to a [WebsiteSource](lumen.sources.base.WebsiteSource) which reports whether those URLs are live.
 Using the `$` syntax we can easily establish such references.

 ```yaml
 sources: